George Oakes (Australian politician): State parliament

-While affirming his Protestantism, Oakes objected to the political use of sectarianism practiced by Henry Parkes and the Protestant Political Association.
+While affirming his Protestantism, Oakes objected to the political use of sectarianism practised by Henry Parkes and the Protestant Political Association.
 Parkes, in turn, believed that he was a 'sneak' who was 'forever pretending to be the friend of some body of men, while secretly endeavouring to discredit them'.
 As a result of his anti-sectarian stand and opposition to Parkes, Oakes failed at several attempts to re-enter the Assembly but was eventually elected as the member for East Sydney at the 1872 by-election caused by the appointment of Saul Samuel to the Legislative Council.
 He did not contest the next election in 1874–75 but was given a life appointment to the Legislative Council in 1879.
 He died after being run over by a steam tram outside Parliament House after a late-night sitting.

 Family

 Marriages

 Oakes married Mary Ann Shelley at St John's Church of England, Parramatta, on 25 May 1837 and she died in 1865.
 He married secondly a widow, Mary Anne Morrison, in Hobart Town on 30 April 1867 and she predeceased him.